-A poet and essayist, Frances Ellen Watkins was born in Baltimore, Maryland in 1825.
+A poet and essayist, Frances Ellen Watkins was born free in Baltimore, Maryland on September 24, 1825.
 Orphaned at the age of three, Watkins went to live with her aunt and uncle, Harriet and William Watkins.
 Unlike most free blacks, Frances grew up in comfortable surroundings; her uncle juggled several occupations in order to support the family, including preaching, shoemaking, and medicine.
 He was also a teacher and administrator at Watkins Academy, a school he had established in 1820.
 Like other young women, Frances learned the female “trades” of sewing and domestic work in addition to learning academic subjects at her uncle’s school.

 While working for a white family as a nursemaid, she read extensively and began writing poetry.
 She compiled her first collection of poems, Forest Leaves, in 1845.
 Her early associations with influential abolitionists William Lloyd Garrison and William Still helped in the publication and circulation of her work.
 In addition to writing poetry, she traveled on the antislavery lecture circuit and sent the money she earned on these tours to her uncle in order to sustain the work of the Underground Railroad.